 Stoneybrook was waking up.
 He raised his hand in greeting to Rioko Kishi as they drove past, and she held up her gardening secateurs in response before turning back to dead-head her roses.

-Claire waved to a couple of kids John didn't recognise, and they waved back, wobbling dangerously on their bikes.
+Claire waved to a couple of kids John didn't recognize, and they waved back, wobbling dangerously on their bikes.

 Claire munched her apple happily.
 "Daggles?" she asked.